Skip to main content

 Example: to use the Ghent University Library mirror (Belgium) to install the vioplot package, you can run the following:

-install.packages("vioplot", repo = "https://lib.ugent.be/CRAN")
+install.packages("vioplot", repos = "https://lib.ugent.be/CRAN")

-Installing Bioconductor Packages
+Installing Bioconductor packages

-biocLite(c("GenomicFeatures", "AnnotationDbi"))
+BiocManager::install(c("GenomicFeatures", "AnnotationDbi"))

-Installing Packages Via devtools
+Installing packages via devtools

 As you have read above, each repository has its own way of installing a package from them, so in the case that you are regularly using packages from different sources, this behavior can be a bit frustrating.
 A more efficient way is probably to use the devtools package to simplify this process because it contains specific functions for each repository, including CRAN.